sergiocastrovale/elden-ring-boss-tracker/README.md

 impossible.
 Hopefully this tool will help you navigate the game a bit better without spoiling away any progression.

-This tool leverages MapGenie's resources but removes tracking limits.
+This tool leverages the two best sources of information on the internet: MapGenie's [boss tracker](https://mapgenie.io/elden-ring/checklist) and [map](https://mapgenie.io/elden-ring/maps/the-lands-between) and [the Wiki](https://eldenring.wiki.fextralife.com/Elden+Ring+Wiki) .
 It also includes some other handy features, like searching and, since it relies on your browser's local storage, an import and export mechanism so you can send it to other devices if needed.

 You can use it at <https://elden-ring-boss-tracker.vercel.app/>.